Info to Money Page Ratio for Affiliate Niche Sites

 This is your product.

 That’s it.
 Short and sweet.
 Building search traffic to your niche site will require info-posts.
 Use the Keyword Golden Ratio to get some early wins.
 Research your competitors’ sites and find good topics.
 Create better content.
 Have at least 1/3 of your content focused on information keywords vs buying or commercial intent ones.
-These info-posts can have an occasional affiliate link in them – it is the keyword search intent that makes it an information vs. money post.
+These info-posts can have an occasional affiliate link in them – it is the keyword search intent that makes it information vs. money post.
 Soon, Google will start to increase your niche authority and like a rising tide, lift your relevant money posts creating more traffic and conversions.